winder/Universal-G-Code-Sender/README.md

 * Override speed in file (By looking for F commands and changing the number).

 Improvements over the original GcodeSender:
+* Cross platform - use the same GUI application on OSX / Windows / Linux.
+* Command history - Re-run prior manual commands with up/down arrow.
 * Duration timer while sending a file.
 * Pause / Resume while sending a file.
 * Table view linking the GRBL response to each command as run.
-* Cross platform - use the same GUI application on OSX / Windows / Linux.
 * Faster - tracks GRBL's internal buffer to send multiple commands at a time.
 * More features planned.